-The Big Ten Conference released its Big Ten Baseball Players of the Week for April 23-29 action Monday.
-See all the winners and check out what they did to earn the distinctions in this post.
+The Big Ten announced its baseball Players of the Week on Monday.
+See who took home the season’s final honors and what they did to earn the distinctions in this post.

 Four pitchers combined on the University of Michigan baseball team’s first shutout of the season as the Wolverines blanked No. 22 Kansas, 4-0, Sunday afternoon (May 18) on Senior Day at the Wilpon Complex, home of Ray Fisher Stadium.
 All five U-M seniors contributed to the win in the regular-season finale.